lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this the results of power divided by divide
+this displays the results of breath to the power of love